Advantages to Traveling in the Botswana Green Season Go Beyond the Price Break

 In the morning, we set out by boat through narrow channels to Palm Island for a walking safari with our guide, Allen.
 In single file, we explored the palm-scattered grasslands, watching the red lechwe lurk through the grasses, backs angled from their oversized, powerful hindquarters.
 We climbed onto termite mounds for better views of grazing elephants and played with the honeycomb-structured skull of a Cape buffalo.
 Allen explained the medicinal uses of milkweed which contains natural coagulants, the opposing qualities of euphorbia, and why elephant droppings are used as a cure-all.
 We continued walking until Allen was radioed by our other group who spotted a male lion in the distance.
 Upon further investigation, we discovered the hippo kill and the rest of the pride engorged in their bounty.
 The excitement of seeing them on foot is indescribable and guaranteed to raise your heart rate.
 We approached with caution and maintained distance from a hilly vantage point to keep an eye on their movements.
 The pride was satiated, and so began their mid-day siesta.

 Our final stop was Leroo la Tau, meaning “spoor (print) of the lion.”
 Situated on the banks of the Boteti River, the area is a major wildlife corridor and provides one of the few permanent water access points in the Makgadikgadi Pans.
-The best way to beat the mid-day heat at Leroo la Tau is to sit in the hide to observe the animals that come to drink, enjoy a dip in the pool, or submit to the heat’s coercion into a mid-day nap.
+This makes it one of the better places to visit during the dry season, but the desert regions are truly spectacular in the Botswana Green Season where they are more hospitable.
+The best way to beat the mid-day heat at Leroo la Tau is to sit in the hide to observe the animals that come to drink, enjoy a dip in the pool, or enjoy a mid-day nap.
 Once the heat breaks, it is out on the safari vehicle to cruise the riverfront.
 Hippos, sparring elephants, giraffes, zebra, kudu, and more all make their way to the river to quench their thirst.
 On the hill’s crest, we encountered two male lions—one with a dark black mane and the other with golden locks.
 They were accompanied by two females, one of whom was lactating but had been mating with the golden maned-male for the last week.
 Presumably, her cubs were killed otherwise she would not be in estrus.
 The second female was doing her best to reject the advances of the dark maned male.
-She had three cubs, two males who were casually nearby and a missing female.
+She had three cubs–two males who were casually nearby and a missing female.
 The dark maned male continued to try and separate the female from her cubs while she balanced aggression and submission to keep him away.
 Surprisingly, he is believed to be the father of the cubs, and as such the young boys had likely never witnessed this behavior before.
-His instinct to procreate while he is still young was overtaking him, and the lioness was desperately keeping them separated.
-This continued from the top of the ridge to the river below, the cubs unaware of the danger and their father battling his carnal instincts to destroy them in order to trigger estrus in the mother.
+His instinct to procreate while he is still young was overtaking him, and the lioness was desperately keeping them separated, perhaps with heightened protection after the death of the other cubs.
+This continued from the top of the ridge to the river below.
 In the distance, the young female leapt across the river scattering giraffe in her wake.
-It is unclear why she was separated.
 The guides presumed that because the females haven’t had an opportunity to hunt for them yet she may have tried to find food for herself.
-She did not return to her siblings.

 From the campfire, we continued towards dinner.
 The camp surprised us with a beautiful bush dinner decorated with soft lit lanterns and beautiful table setting.
 In the distance, in rows of two, the staff entered clapping and marching rhythmically as they approached our dinner table.
 We were encircled by the singers, every single staff member from Leroo la Tau was accounted for.
 Some wore their chef hats with white robes while others in casual shirts and jeans.
 It didn’t feel like a performance, but rather a celebration.
 They gathered us from our chairs, and while we didn’t know the words we learned the dance moves as we circled the dinner table.
 At the end of the song, we were seated for dinner.
 It was a beautiful night filled with new friends, delicious food, and clear starry skies.